GRAIN DE MALICE

 Our “Planet” rating evaluates brands based on the environmental policies in their supply chains, from carbon emissions and wastewater to business models and product circularity.
 Here we rate GRAIN DE MALICE “Not Good Enough”.
 These are a few factors influencing its score:

-• There’s no evidence it minimises textile waste in its supply chain.
+• While it donates unsold clothes to charity, there’s no evidence it minimises textile waste in its supply chain.

-• There’s no evidence it’s taking actions to protect biodiversity in its supply chain.
+• There’s no evidence it’s taken any action to reduce greenhouse gas emissions in its supply chain.

 Workers’ rights are central to our “People” rating, which assess brands’ policies and practices on everything from child labour to living wages and gender equality.
 Here we rate GRAIN DE MALICE “Very Poor”.
 These are a few factors influencing its score: